isomerpages/govtech-gobusiness-main/pages/blog/2022-12-23-post-gst-hike.md

 ---

 ![Navigating the upcoming GST hike](/images/blog/content/GSTHike Feature.jpg)
-<figcaption>With the GST rate hike on its own, these three quick and easy tips can help you alleviate potential cost increases to stay competitive.
-(Source: Canva)</figcaption>
+<figcaption>With the GST rate hike on its own, these three quick and easy tips can help you alleviate potential cost increases to stay competitive (Source: Canva)</figcaption>

 Come 1 January 2023, Goods and Services Tax (GST) will increase from the current 7 per cent to 8 per cent, with another increase to 9 per cent in the subsequent year.
 This will inevitably spell greater cost pressures for business, especially small- and medium-sized enterprises (SMEs) who may already be struggling with the ongoing turmoil in the supply chain.